mudasobwa/mudasobwa.github.io/_posts/2013-02-02-multiple-match-in-ruby.md

 title: "Multiple Match in Ruby"
 description: "Matching all the occurences of a pattern returning MatchData"
 category: hacking
-item: {"who" : "she"}
-tags: [ruby, tricks]
+tags:
+  - ruby
+  - tricks
 ---
 {% include JB/setup %}

-When somebody needs to find all occerences of a pattern in a string, {{ page.item.who }} usually does either `scan` or repeatitive `match` calls.
+When somebody needs to find all occerences of a pattern in a string, she usually does either `scan` or repeatitive `match` calls.
 I was unable to google a quick solution of getting all the `MatchData` instances.
 Even [StackOverflow provides](http://stackoverflow.com/questions/6804557/how-do-i-get-the-match-data-for-all-occurrences-of-a-ruby-regular-expression-in)